 Each year, Zimfest organizers strive to offer a large selection of workshops at all skill levels.
-This year is no exception and we are offering a wide array of workshops in marimba, mbira, hosho, singing, dance, drumming and guitar, as well as a variety of cultural presentations.
+This year is no exception and we are offering a wide array of workshops in marimba, mbira, hosho, singing, dance, drumming and mixed ensemble, as well as a variety of cultural presentations.

 Workshop Skill Levels